-2.5.
+2.6.
 Fire safety

-2.5.1.
+2.6.1.
 Fire safety equipment

 - a.
 Your room is a fire rated room and the door is classed as a fire egress door.
-It is a serious offence under the Emergencies ACT 2004 Section 96 (3) to tamper with the door closer to prevent your door from closing properly. - b.
+It is a serious offence under the Emergencies ACT 2004 Section 96 (3) to tamper with the door closer to prevent your door from activating properly should the building go into evacuation. - b.
 Likewise, it is a serious offence to tamper with any other fire safety equipment within the Residence, such as fire hoses, extinguishers, and fire blankets. - c.
 Detectors for heat and smoke are located throughout the building and it is an offence to tamper with them or cover them in any way.
 Any such action will constitute a breach of your Occupancy Agreement (Clause 6.1) and/or will result in disciplinary action. - d.
 Residents will be held liable for any cost associated with inspecting, resetting, or recalibrating any equipment which has been tampered with.

-2.5.2.
+2.6.2.
 Fire alarm

 - a.
 During a fire alarm, a loud signal will sound in the Residence and you must follow the evacuation diagram directions (posted in the common areas) and instructions from the fire warden team. - b.
 There will be fire drills during the year.
-For your own safety, please treat them seriously.

-- c.
-False fire alarms caused by neglect and/or mischief will attract a fine the amount is specified in the Schedule of Fees. - d.
+For your own safety, please treat them seriously. - c.
+False fire alarms caused by neglect and/or mischief will attract a fine-the amount is specified in the Schedule of Fees. - d.
 Intentional false alarms, or disobeying the instructions of a Fire Warden will constitute a breach of your Occupancy Agreement and/or may result in disciplinary action.

-2.5.3.
+2.6.3.
 Fire alarms: nuisance and damage

 - a.
 Activation of the fire alarms in Residences either by accident or malicious acts will result in a large fine being applied to the person responsible for setting off the alarm (refer to Schedule of Fees).
-This fine covers the costs incurred by the ANU from the ACT Fire Department and external contractors whenever a fire alarm is activated.
+This fine covers the costs incurred by ANU from the ACT Fire Department and external contractors whenever a fire alarm is activated.
 Your Residence will provide advice and training at the beginning of your contract on how to avoid triggering the fire alarms. - b.
 Similarly, careless or irresponsible triggering of break glass alarms will constitute a breach of your Occupancy Agreement and/or may result in disciplinary action.

-2.5.4.
+2.6.4.
 Fire safety: prohibited activity

-- a.
-The use of candles and incense in rooms is strictly prohibited. - b.
-Cooking in rooms that do not contain cooking facilities is strictly prohibited (self-contained rooms in Packard and Laurus Wing Lodges excepted).
+- a. a.
+The use of candles, incense, matches, lighters and any other form of open flame and fire is strictly prohibited in the residential rooms. - b.
+Smoking or vaping in rooms, on balconies or anywhere in the Residence is strictly prohibited. - c.
+Cooking in rooms that do not contain cooking facilities is strictly prohibited. - d.
 Placing metallic items in the microwaves is strictly prohibited.

-2.6.
+2.7.
 Items in the corridors

-No items of any kind, including shoes, bicycles, shopping trolleys, baggage, boxes etc., are to be left in the corridors or foyers of the floors or any public area of the Residence.
-These constitute a safety issue in the event of an evacuation.
+No items of any kind, including shoes, bicycles, shopping trolleys, baggage, boxes, etc., are to be left in the corridors or foyers of the floors or any public area of the Residence.
+These constitute a safety issue in the event of an evacuation or in the event of a power outage.

-2.7.
+2.8.
 Safe reporting environment: feedback and complaints

-ANU Residences are committed to providing a safe reporting environment for all residents in relation to feedback, concerns, and complaints.
+ANU Residences are committed to providing a safe disclosure and reporting environment for all residents in relation to feedback, concerns, and complaints.